 Dr. Jones (and all similarly situated physicians) still must pass all phases of the USMLE and successfully complete their respective residency programs.
 Dr. Jones has passed each step of the USMLE and a number of program and attending physicians have confirmed he will successfully complete his residency program later this year.

 Unfortunately, the Board has complete discretion whether or not to grant a license application.
 And in a case like this, it appears the Board is overreaching and abusing its discretion.

-If you find yourself facing Board restrictions on your license due to “unusual circumstances” that arise during your residency, please give our experienced team a call.
+If you find yourself facing Board restrictions on your license due to “unusual circumstances” that arise during your residency, please take a look at our Physician & Surgeon guidelines and give our experienced team a call at 888.999.0008.